Table of Contents

 Our emotions are like our internal compass, helping us to figure out how a situation makes us feel.
 This then helps us make decisions about whether we want to be in that situation and allows us to figure out what we do and don’t want in life.

-We need to be able to recognise when we have an emotion, know what it is and know what it is trying to tell us.
+We need to be able to recognize when we have an emotion, know what it is, and know what it is trying to tell us.

-For example, if a child is spending time with a group of people who make them feel unhappy about themselves, anxious and under pressure – it is important that they can recognise this and realise that their feelings are telling them that this isn’t the right situation for them to be in.
+For example, if a child is spending time with a group of people who make them feel unhappy about themselves, anxious, and under pressure – it is important that they can recognize this and realize that their feelings are telling them that this isn’t the right situation for them to be in.

 If they are able to listen to their feelings and respond to them, they are going to be more likely to gravitate toward people who make them feel good about themselves.